 Over the years, H&M has collaborated with some of the biggest names in fashion, from the aforementioned Karl Lagerfeld to Versace, Balmain and Stella McCartney to name a few.

-While we wait with bated breath on an announcement, I decided to rank our top 10 favourite H&M collabs of all time.
+While we wait for the next collab we’re predicting will come in 2024, I decided to rank our top 10 favourite H&M collabs of all time.

 Keep scrolling to see who comes out on top.

 For fashion advice and chit-chat, join our Facebook group What To Wear Next or follow us on Instagram.

 Wear Next may receive a small commission if you click a link from one of our articles onto a retail website and make a purchase.